chaturchatur/webRTC-meet/readme.md

 This project is a simple WebRTC video chat application that allows users to create and join video chat rooms.
 It uses the Agora Real-Time Messaging (RTM) SDK for signaling to coordinate the communication between peers and STUN/TURN servers for NAT traversal.

+## Important Notice

+**Please note:** This application is designed to work with devices on the same network.
+If you wish to use it with devices on different networks, you will need to set up a TURN server using Coturn or use an existing TURN server.
+This is necessary because peer-to-peer (P2P) connections are often not possible with STUN servers due to NATs and firewalls, which can block direct connections between devices on different networks.

 ## Features

 - Create and join video chat rooms using a room ID.